conscious-change/F2I/changes_logs/logs.md

 ### Benefits
 These changes ensure that:
-- **Consistent Horizontal Alignment**: The footer content now aligns perfectly with the header "Fed to Industry (F2I)" text, creating a clean, professional look.
+- **Consistent Horizontal Alignment**: The footer content now aligns perfectly with the header "Fed 2 Industry (F2I)" text, creating a clean, professional look.
 - **Proper Container Sizing**: The footer container has the same width and padding as the header container, ensuring visual consistency throughout the site.
 - **Subtle Text Alignment**: The slight left padding on the about section ensures that the text aligns properly with the header text.